 Combine all ingredients in a foaming hand wash bottle.
 Use 1-2 pumps to wash hands.
 Place a bottle in every bathroom and in the kitchen.
 The aloe vera will help keep hand hydrated and soft.

 Perfect for grout, stainless steel sinks, grimy bathrooms and shower—essentially anywhere that needs a good deep scrub, this quick concoction is non-toxic and incredibly effective.
-We put this to work in our master bathroom and I was shocked by a) how dirty it was to begin with, and b) how much better
+We put this to work in our master bathroom and I was shocked by a) how dirty it was to begin with, and b) how much better it looked when we were all done!

 - 1 cup baking soda